Observe and record animal behaviour

 It is said that the study of animal behaviour can show us information about the foundation for animal training or, more generally, the area of animal care.
 It may also provide a very real insight into the understanding of our own human behaviour.

-As you may have seen from your own past experiences with animals they share some behavioural characteristics with people, do not assume too much similarity as this can be dangerous and you may get the wrong signals.
+As you may have seen from your own past experiences with animals, they share some behavioural characteristics with people.
+Do not assume too much similarity, as this can be dangerous, and you may get the wrong signals.
 Animal behaviour is far less affected by choices reached through reasoning.

 What is animal behaviour?